imsamleung/Personalized-Product-Recommendation-System/README.md

 ## Data Gathering

 The [Amazon Review Dataset ](https://nijianmo.github.io/amazon/index.html) will be used for model training.
 The dataset is a collection of product reviews and metadata, which contains information on millions of products across various categories, including electronics, books, and clothing.
-In this project, the electronics dataset is selected in which the product with categories cameras, desktops, headphones, laptops, monitors, smartwatches, and tablets will be chosen.
+In this project, the electronics dataset, which consists of 6,739,590 reviews and 786,868 products, is selected in which the product with categories cameras, desktops, headphones, laptops, monitors, smartwatches, and tablets will be chosen.
+After the data preprocessing and selecting only products with desired categories, only 1,798 products and 59,561 reviews remain, which is adequate for the model training.

 ## Built With